Available languages (partly under construction!):

 • On each table download page you'll find a link ROM: link to ROM on the right hand side, just click it to download the correct ROM set.

 • If you can't find the ROM set that way, here's an easy way to determine the ROM set you'll need for a specific VPM table: If you start a table and VPM doesn't find the correct ROM set for it, it will stop and open a Game Info window, the line ROM set name tells you exactly which ROM set is expected but missing, so you can download and add it to your roms folder.
-The line ROM directory(s) tells you where VPM expects it to be - verify that this is the folder you have set up as the ROMs folder, and put the ROM zip file there.
-Next time you start the table it will work.
+The line ROM directory(s) tells you where VPM expects it to be - verify that this is the ROMs folder you chose during VPinMAME setup, and put the ROM zip file there.
+Next time you start the table it's gonna work.

 • For advanced VP users, another place to find the ROM set name(s) is the table script: open it in the VP Editor and search for the line cGameName = "xxx_yy".
 Inside the quotes you see the name of the ROM set used in the game.
 Now you can look it up in the Downloads section at VPForums and add it to the ROMs folder.